New room-length barn door walk-in closet in our bedroom! It's made with cheap cedar paneling and pallet wood.

 Our biggest dilemma was how to mount doors for the closet.
-Normally there's a solid wall with a hole for a door, and sliding/barn doors are mounted to the wall.
+Normally there's a solid wall with a hole for a door, and sliding/barn doors are mounted to the wall (think of a pocket door).
 We instead had just a gaping open space in our bedroom.
-Our options were to (a) build a structurally-sound short header "wall" at the ceiling the whole length of the room and mount the doors to the "wall," or (b) hang the doors from the ceiling.

-We went with (b), but unfortunately our rafters ran parallel to the plane of the doors, and of course, we wanted the doors about smack dab in the middle of the rafters.
+We needed a way to mount the doors to the ceiling, not to a wall.
+Unfortunately our rafters ran parallel to the plane of the doors, and of course, we wanted the doors about smack dab in the middle of the rafters.
 We mounted 2"x4"s between the rafters in the ceiling to bolt the doors into.

 Finding ceiling-mounted barn door hardware is difficult, and the moment you add the term "barn door," prices jump 3x.
-We found the best deal on Amazon for these kits that included the black powder-coated mounting L-brackets, pulley rollers for the door, end stoppers, floor guides, and all nuts/bolts for $100 each.
-We got 5ft rail lengths, so we needed 4 kits--anything longer than a single 5ft rail was cost prohibitive.
-5-stars for their customer service.
+We found the best deal on Amazon for these kits that included the black powder-coated mounting L-brackets, pulley rollers for the door, end stoppers, floor guides, and all nuts/bolts for $130 each.
+We got 5ft rail lengths, so we needed 2 kits--anything longer than a single 5ft rail was cost prohibitive.
 The rolling is very smooth and quiet!
-Cast iron handles were $14 on Amazon.

 Step 2: Making the Center Weathered Barn Doors